architecture photography

 The first floor and the attic of a townhouse in Naila / Upper Franconia were converted and added a roof terrace with a greenhouse.
 Architectural photography for Hüttner Architekten, Lichtenberg

-Parts of my work ‘Meanwhile in …’ are on display in the exhibition ‘Wohnschau Thueringen’ arranged by Stiftung Baukultur Thüringen in the Neufert-Box / Weimar-Gelmeroda.
+The vernissage of the exhibition will take place on December 2nd, 2021.
 The exhibition is running until December 17, 2021, but there is also a digital version available.

 House G, Steinbach